Independence from Spain

 May 25th is an important day in Argentina.
-It’s the date in 1810 when a junta took over from the Spanish Viceroyalty and the country declared independence from Spain.
-I knew Buenos Aires would celebrate independence day in a big way but didn’t understand exactly what to expect.
+It’s the date in 1810 when a junta took over from the Spanish Viceroyalty, and the country declared independence from Spain.
+I knew Buenos Aires would celebrate independence day in a big way but clearly didn’t understand exactly what to expect.

 Politicians from the Front for Victory propose amending Argentina’s constitution to allow unlimited re-elections.
 Opposition resisted the proposal and it didn’t pass in Congress.

 As mentioned in an earlier post, an appellate court recently dismissed a criminal case against Kirchner and her supporters accusing them of “conspiring to hide Iranian officials’ involvement in a bombing in Buenos Aires in 1994”.
 The New York Times published an article about the controversy.
 It’s a sore subject in Buenos Aires.